1-3 Developing and sustaining foundational language skills

 D participate collaboratively, building on the ideas of others, contributing relevant information, developing a plan for consensus building, and setting ground rules for decision making.

-2 Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
+2 Listening, speaking, reading, writing, and thinking--vocabulary.
 The student uses newly acquired vocabulary expressively.

 A use print or digital resources such as glossaries or technical dictionaries to clarify and validate understanding of the precise and appropriate meaning of technical or discipline-based vocabulary;

-3 Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--self-sustained reading.
+3 Listening, speaking, reading, writing, and thinking--self-sustained reading.
 The student reads grade-appropriate texts independently.
 The student is expected to self-select text and read independently for a sustained period of time.

-4 Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts.
+4 Listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses metacognitive skills to both develop and deepen comprehension of increasingly complex texts.

 A establish purpose for reading assigned and self-selected texts;

-6 Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--literary elements.
+6 Listening, speaking, reading, writing, and thinking using multiple texts--literary elements.
 The student recognizes and analyzes literary elements within and across increasingly complex traditional, contemporary, classical, and diverse literary texts.